babylonhealth/ios-playbook/Cookbook/Technical-Documents/OutOffOfficeRequest.md

 ### Notify

-1. Notify the iOS Team and your Squad via Slack on the working day before you are working from home.
+1. Please notify the rest of the iOS team and your squad via Slack on the working day before you are working from home.
 Emergencies might happen that require you to work from home and only notify on the same day.
 That will be acceptable if there is a reasonable excuse for it.
+Furthermore, if you are planning to work from home (in a non-emergency situation) for more than 1 consecutive day please give at least 1 week notice.
 2. On the day you are working from home change your Slack status to 🏡 **Working remotely**.

 ### Being remote